somnonetz/psgScan2edfData/README.md

 ### Pathes

-Download the repo and add the directory pn-tds to your matlab-path.
+Download the repo and add the directory `sn_psgScan2edfData?? to your matlab-path.
-If you don't have the psgscan-2-edfdata repository downloaded, you need to add also the directory externals to your matlab path

 ### Run the application

-The basic function call is: @sn_TDS('data',EDF-FILE)@
+The basic function call is: `[status,header,signalHeader,signalCell,newheader,newsignalHeader,newsignalCell] = sn_edfScan2edfData('data',PATH-TO-EDF-FILE)`

-Please check the documentation with in the matlabfiles for further information.
+Please check the documentation within the matlabfiles for further information.